werckme/werckmeister/manual.md

 |:--- |:--- |:--- |:--- |
 | beat | - |  | bar number+ |

-Selects an event on a given bar number or a list of bar numbers
+Selects an event in a given bar number or a list of bar numbers.

+     TODO: should be renamed into inBar.

  ```